 Dr. Cutarelli was the first LASIK surgeon in the Denver area to offer his patients All-Laser LASIK – utilizing the most exciting combination of technological LASIK advancements, delivering the best possible visual outcomes and the sharpest laser vision correction possible.
 Cutarelli Vision is a leader in LASIK surgery in Colorado.
 People travel from across the country to receive our expert care.
 If you’re in Colorado and seeking world-class LASIK, Denver & Fort Collins are your destinations – and now Boulder Valley and Colorado Springs, as well!
 Visit Cutarelli Vision today.

-The Total Laser Approach to LASIK in Denver & Beyond
+The Total Laser Approach to LASIK in Denver, Fort Collins & Beyond

 “Our patients appreciate the safety of Intralase and the improved quality of vision from CustomVue”

 Paul E. Cutarelli, MD

-LASIK has literally changed the lives of millions of people.
+LASIK has changed the lives of millions of people.

 A nearly painless procedure, LASIK has been FDA approved for well over a decade.
 LASIK patient satisfaction rate rivals that of any other medical procedure.

-The Denver area is home to more LASIK patients than any other region, and 98% of the participants in the original FDA clinical study had uncorrected vision of 20/20 after their procedure!
+The Denver area is home to more LASIK patients than any other region, and 98% of the participants in the original FDA clinical study had an uncorrected vision of 20/20 after their procedure!

 Individualized LASIK just for YOU!

-Cutarelli Vision owns the most advanced custom LASIK technology in the greater Denver area.
+Cutarelli Vision owns the most advanced custom LASIK technology in the greater Denver and Fort Collins area.
 This allows each patient to receive customized LASIK treatment, individualized according to their unique vision and eye anatomy.

 The Cutarelli Vision procedure consists of four steps:

 - Acquire: We collect data on the patient’s wavefront error with the AMO WaveScan WaveFront System.

 - Design: Dr. Cutarelli designs a customized treatment using the data collected on the unique characteristics of the patient’s eye with unique proprietary algorithms.

 - Align: The treatment is aligned to the patient’s eye using Iris Registration technology.
 This links diagnostic information to the treatment delivered during the Advanced CustomVue procedure.

 - Deliver: Using VSS and VRR technologies ensures the intricate shapes reconstructed by the Fourier wavefront algorithm are precisely ablated by the STAR S4 IR Excimer Laser System.